Smart Grid Energy Research Center: Electric vehicle integration into the grid

-The automotive market in California is unlike any other.
-With an immense population and energy consumption, the state calls for creative ways to conserve energy in the most energy-conscious and cost efficient ways.
-It comes to no surprise then ,that California would be the base for the most significant electric vehicle (EV) innovators, such as Tesla.
-As these changes and innovations to the EV culture continue to grow, the next step is to supply this innovation with the capability to communicate and integrate EVs into the smart grid of tomorrow.

 Currently, technology within SMERC is being used and built for the program WINSmartEV™.
 It focuses on the integration of both wireless and RF-monitoring and control technologies.
 EV technology provides a more energy-efficient, economical, and user friendly smart technology for charging an EV.
 Several parking structures on the UCLA campus now provide EV charging to its members.
 These stations are monitored by SMERC's software systems in the Engineering Department.
 All data regarding these charging stations is collected by members of the SMERC team to evaluate tendencies and requests of its users.
 This data will be evaluated to provide the stations 'users with the best possible management of charging their EV.

 WINSmartEV™'s main objective is to increase the stability of the local power system and reduce energy cost by managing all operations conducted in charging an EV.
 The most recent implementation developed allows for several EVs to charge at one charging station while receiving different, yet controllable current.
 This type of charging system will provide the user with the vast flexibility towards charging an EV.
 This system provides the user with conveniences pertaining to parking, price, time limits, and power consumption.

 Another objective for the WINSmartEV™ program wirelessly gathering inmation from the electric grid and EV to the determine more efficient charging capabilities for the EV.
 With the proper management of EV’s, charging and backfill operations can be used to lower electricity rates and flatten the load curve.

 User interface allows the EV owner to have the capability of controlling where, when, why, and how to charge their vehicle.
 An EV user may use a handheld device to view a map of charging stations, schedule an exact time charge, start and stop charge at any convenience, and this all could be done from a single touch on a Smsrtphone or other handheld devices.
 Also, if necessary or requested, an alert can be issued to the driver when the battery capacity is low and needs charging.

 SMERC evaluates EVs and charging stations patterns in order to determine the appropriate wireless technologies and sensor modules that are best for installation.
-In conclusion, integrating the EVs with WINSmardGrid™ the local AM,I and Demand-Response will provide communication and alerting systems for WINSmartETM™.
+In conclusion, integrating the EVs with WINSmardGrid™ the local AMI and Demand-Response will provide communication and alerting systems for WINSmartETM.